ymlai87416/CarND-Vehicle-Detection/writeup.md

 I also include 2 more feature sets beside the HOG features.

-* The spatial feature: I first scale the image to `spatial_size` and then flatten the image to create a array of number.
-For example, if I use `spatial_size = 32 x 32`, I first scale the image to the size `32 x 32` and use each of the pixel as a input feature, which is `1024` in total.
-The implementation is the function `bin_spatial` in the 2nd code cell of the IPython notebook `CarND-Vehical-Detection.ipynb`
+* The spatial feature: I first scale the image to `spatial_size` and then flatten the image to create an array of number.
+For example, if I use `spatial_size = 32 x 32`, I first scale the image to the size `32 x 32` and use each of the pixels as an input feature, which is `1024` in total.
+The implementation is the function `bin_spatial` in the 2nd code cell of the IPython notebook `CarND-Vehicle-Detection.ipynb`

-* The color histogram, the image is seperate into 3 channels and calculate the histogram respectively, the bin size of the histogram is specified in `hist_bins`.
-These 3 histograms are then combined together to create a single histogram, which give `3 X hist_bin features`.
+* The color histogram, the image is seperated into 3 channels and calculate the histogram respectively, the bin size of the histogram is specified in `hist_bins`.
+These 3 histograms are then combined together to create a single histogram, which gives `3 X hist_bin features`.
 In the case when histogram bin number is 32, the resulting histogram is of length `3 X 32 = 96`.
-The implementation is the function `color_hist` in the 2nd code cell of the IPython notebook `CarND-Vehical-Detection.ipynb`
+The implementation is the function `color_hist` in the 2nd code cell of the IPython notebook `CarND-Vehicle-Detection.ipynb`

 To start training a classifier, first I convert all the image in the training set from the original format *.png to *.jpeg.
 It is because the testing images and testing videos are all in the form of *.jpeg.
 The numeric value read from *.png